 - Nausea and vomiting

-There are warning signs that indicate worsening of the table:
+There are warning signs that indicate a worsening of the table:

 - Resting heart rate greater than 110/min

-- The respiratory rate at rest than 24/min
+- The respiratory rate at rest is then 24/min

 - Lower Oliguria 700 cc in 24 hours.